santiagobarreda/FastTrack/README.md

  1) Formant tracking is carried out at multiple maximum-formant settings, always looking for 5.5 formants.

- 2) The goodness of each candidate is established by considering the smoothness of the formant trajectories (and optional heuristics).
+ 2) The goodness of each candidate is established by considering the smoothness of the formant trajectories using a regression analysis (and optional heuristics).

  3) The 'best' analysis is selected as the winner.
 Images are made for visual verification.